date to be announced soon

 The Board of Trustees comprises the Deutsche Bundesbank, the Peoples Bank of China, the State of Hessen, the Deutsche Gesellschaft für internationale Zusammenarbeit, Frankfurt School of Finance & Management, J. W. Goethe – University as well as Renmin University of China.

 Dr. Sabine Mauderer, Co-Chairwoman, Member of the Board of Deutsche Bundesbank, Frankfurt

-Tarek Al-Wazir, Minster of Economics, Energy, Transport and Regional Development of the State of Hessen, Wiesbaden
+Dr. Phillip Nimmermann, State Secretary, Ministry of Economics, Energy, Transport and Housing of the State of Hessen, Wiesbaden

-Dr. Christoph Beier, Vice-Chair of the Management Board, Deutsche Gesellschaft für International Zusammenarbeit (GIZ), Eschborn
+Thorsten Schäfer Gümbel, Vice Chairman of the Management Board of Deutsche Gesellschaft for International Zusammenarbeit (GIZ), Eschborn

 Prof. Dr. Nils Stieglitz, President, Frankfurt School of Finance and Management, Frankfurt

 Prof. Dr. Rainer Klump, Co-director of the Wilhelm Merton Centre for European Integration and International Economic Order, J. W. Goethe University, Frankfurt